South Benfleet: Landmarks

 The Church of England in Benfleet is served by the Church of St Mary the Virgin.
 The public houses located in the Monument and St Mary's area of the town include The Anchor, The Hoy and Helmet and the Half Crown.
 Further north is the Benfleet Tavern.
 There is also a range of restaurants in the South Benfleet conservation area.

-Benfleet Water Tower is a brick built structure built in 1903, which is 30m high with a 22m mast sited on the roof.
-All radio equipment is housed within the tower.
-Being on a prominent hilltop, some 137m amsl, this is an exceptional radio transmission and reception site.
-Coverage includes the whole estuary, including the Isle of Grain, Medway Towns, Southend, Bradwell, Danbury etc. This site provides both Highband and Lowband CBS systems.

 Sport

 Benfleet FC are members of the Essex Olympian Football League.
 The First Team play in Senior Division 1 and Seconds in the Reserve Division 2.
 There is also a third team who compete in the Mid-Essex Division 3.
 The club play their home fixtures at Woodside Park Extension at the top of Manor Road.
 Fixtures are organised on a Saturday afternoon, with some mid-week fixtures towards the end of the season.

-Benfleet is the home to Sceptre League Division 1 Sunday team Benfleet FC, who finished 8th in 2010/2011 season.
+Benfleet is home to Sceptre League Division 1 Sunday team Benfleet FC, who finished 8th in 2010/2011 season.

 Benfleet FC (Sunday) managed to win the Mike Wigget Cup in 2009/2010 season, beating Shoebury Boys 4–2 in the final at Burroughs Park, Great Wakering.

 Benfleet Vikings RFC are the town's local rugby club, formed in 2013, with Senior, Youth, and Minis sides.
 The senior side currently compete in the Shepherd Neame Essex Merit League 6 East and play their home fixtures on Saturdays at Richmond Park, off of Brook Road.

 Benfleet is also home to South Benfleet United F.C., a football club formed in 1978 for youth football but is now a men's and veterans' (over 35s) club.
 Their men's team currently play in the Sceptre League and their veterans teams are in the Premier Division and Division 3 of the Southend Borough Combination Veterans League.

 Benfleet Cricket Club (established 1948) currently play their home matches at Woodside Park at the top of Manor Road.
 Members of the Hambro Financial Cricket League (formerly Shepherd Neame Essex League), they currently field five adult teams on a Saturday, two adult teams on a Sunday, and teams at u9, u11, u13 and u15 age groups in competitions organised by the South Essex Cricket Participation Group.